ktamoguis/ktamoguis.github.io/_posts/2018-08-15-this_in_javascript.markdown

 So, the way I understand the above is and paraphrasing the above:

-**if an object has a function as one of its properties, and 'this' is inside that function, then 'this' refers to the object.**
+**If an object has a function as one of its properties, and 'this' is inside that function, then 'this' refers to the object.**

 Example: